eXsio/nestedj/README.md

 Strictly speaking NestedSet doesn't need the parent mapping, but at the same time it's structure is so fragile, that this additional feature helps rebuild the tree if it becomes corrupted for some reason.

 It is recommended that ```LeftColumn```, ```RightColumn``` and ```LevelColumn``` be non nullable.
 This will ensure better stability of the Nested Set structure.

+The ID of the entity interface is a parametrized type, which allows for using Long as well as UUID or any other ```Serializable``` class.

 ### Usage